Livestream buffering indefinitely

 When reaching the end of the playback, the player buffers until the live stream is deleted, which could take from 10 seconds to 5 minutes and could cause the live stream not to end properly even if you have stopped the broadcast (For viewers it means the last 30 seconds looping during this time)

 Connectivity loss reconnection

 Reconnection is handled by api.video.
 However, an edge case might occur (very slim chance), which will result in the inability to reconnect to the stream with good quality.
 In this case, we recommend creating a manual stream reconnection, where the streamer (you) will need to create a new stream key while the consumers will have to refresh their player instance with the new asset.

 Reading stream history

-While the stream is live, the user can watch the stream for up to 6 hours in the past.
+While the stream is live, the user can watch the stream for up to 1 hour in the past thanks to our DVR.